GregTrevellick/DotNetFlags/ReadMe.md

 ﻿# Dot Net Flags

-When you add this package to your project it will add a collection of country flag images to your project.
+When you add this package to your project it will add a collection of country flag images toyour .Net standard project.
 Various sizes and formats, including SVG.

 No functionality, just a convenient collection of flags in one place.